Joey's Sponsorship Page

 We’re going to get the awkward part of getting to know each other over with first, and talk about my genitals.

 You can’t really get to know a guy when he’s, literally, hanging out in a strange place, in pain, and then doped up on drugs after a crazy surgery.
 It wasn’t until I started feeling better that I was able to act more like myself.
-While I am absolutely in love with everyone I know, and even the surgery team said I was sooo good for all the things they had to do with me during my four days with them and at follow ups, I am uncomfortable with strangers.
+While I am absolutely in love with everyone I know, and even the surgery team said I was sooo good for all the things they had to do with me during my four days with them and at follow ups, I can be a bit uncomfortable with strangers.
 I can walk down the street and be around people I don’t know just fine, but if someone I am not familiar with comes right up to me and wants a hug?
 I’m out.
 I’ll let them know they’re creeping me out by barking or growling, as I try and get as far away from them as possible.
-I am a social distancing master.
-I do make new friends fairly easily though, especially if food is involved.
+I do make new friends quite easily though, especially if food is involved.
 Once I’m familiar with someone, I’m totally down for snuggling, cuddling, making out, you name it.
 I’m yours.
 Forever and always.
 But buy a guy a drink first or something, jeez.

 So, those are the really big things you need to know about me.
 Equally important when deciding to live with someone forever, but not needing quite as much explanation, these are my other qualities you should take into consideration before asking me out on a meet and greet: